LLNL/units/README.md

 -   `enableUserDefinedCommodities()`  enable the use of UserDefinedCommodities.  they are enabled by default.

 #### Other unit definitions
-These are all only partially implemented
+These are all only partially implemented, not recommended for use yet
 -   `precise_unit x12_unit(string)`  get a unit from an X12 string.
 -   `precise_unit dod_unit(string)`  get a unit from a DOD code string.
 -   `precise_unit r20_unit(string)`  get a unit from an r20 code string.